GROWTH REQUIRES MORE

 Marc McMorris, Co-Founder and Managing Director

-Marc McMorris is a co-founder and managing director of Carrick Capital Partners where he is directly involved in the selection and growth guidance of successful companies in technology-enabled services including BPO, Transaction Processing, and Software as a Service (SaaS).
+Marc McMorris is a co-founder, managing director and co-chair of the Investment Committee of Carrick Capital Partners where he is directly involved in the selection and growth guidance of successful companies in technology-enabled services including BPO, Transaction Processing, and Software as a Service (SaaS).

 Mr. McMorris has extensive experience investing in minority deals, recaps, carve-outs, and performing public offerings and sell-side deals.
 He has worked with companies valued from $50 million to $3 billion and equity investments ranging from $30 million to $400 million.